oneapi-src/oneDAL/docs/source/api/algorithms/clustering/dbscan.rst

 ---------------------

-All types and functions in this section are declared in the ``oneapi::dal::dbscan`` namespace and be available via inclusion of the ``oneapi/dal/algo/dbscan.hpp`` header file.
+All types and functions in this section are declared in the ``oneapi::dal::dbscan`` namespace and are available via inclusion of the ``oneapi/dal/algo/dbscan.hpp`` header file.

 Descriptor